kotchuprik/EExcelView/README.md

 - Added: "gridmode" possible values(grid, export).
 When set to grid acts like normal grid.
 - Added: "libPath" property, defaults to "application.extensions.phpexcel.Classes.PHPExcel".
 The location of PHP Excel lib.
-- Added: "grid_mode_var" the GET variable name which can be used to change the grid mode. defaults to "grid_mode"
+- Added: "gridModeVar" the GET variable name which can be used to change the grid mode. defaults to "gridMode"
 - Added: new template item "exportbuttons" which renders export links.
 Example:
 ....
 'template'=>"{summary}\n{items}\n{exportbuttons}\n{pager}"